 - Click Next.

-Select the mode for storage devices on the witness host to be claimed, and click Next.
+- Claim storage devices on the witness host and click Next.

 - On the Ready to complete page, review the configuration and click Finish.